Internet-Draft | Intel profile | March 2025 |

 Evidence may report a set of advisories the Attester believes are relevant.
 The set of advisories are constrained

-by the set-of-set-type
+by the set-tstr-type

 structure.¶